mrquincle/latent_3d_points/README.md

 This repository builds on top of the [optas](https://github.com/optas/latent_3d_points) repository.
 That code base is created by [Panos Achlioptas](http://web.stanford.edu/~optas/), [Olga Diamanti](http://web.stanford.edu/~diamanti/), [Ioannis Mitliagkas](http://mitliagkas.github.io), and [Leonidas J. Guibas](http://geometry.stanford.edu/member/guibas).
-There work is based on an [arXiv tech report](https://arxiv.org/abs/1707.02392).
+Their work is based on an [arXiv tech report](https://arxiv.org/abs/1707.02392).

 It is a deep net architecture for auto-encoding point clouds.
 Check also the [project webpage](http://stanford.edu/~optas/).